How is NIST different from other international schools in Bangkok?

 What Does NIST Offer that Other International Schools in Bangkok Do Not?

-In addition to activities that encourage and challenge, such as Action Week and Challenge by Choice, NIST partners with elite organizations around the globe to offer first-class programmes and resources.
-This includes partnerships with Chelsea Football Club, Harvard Business School and the Global Citizen Diploma.
+In addition to activities that encourage and challenge, such as Action Week and Challenge by Choice, NIST partners with elite organizations around the globe to offer first-class programmes and resources such as the Global Citizen Diploma.

 While there are many international schools in Bangkok, few can offer the expansive facilities, resources and programmes available at NIST while also maintaining a strong, caring community.